-- 5.3 The Budget Estimates resolution provides for supplementary questions to be lodged by members with the committee clerk by 5.00 pm within two business days following a hearing.28 Members will be reminded by email of the deadline for lodging supplementary questions for each hearing. - 5.4 Supplementary questions will not be accepted after the deadline.
+- 5.3 The Budget Estimates resolution provides for supplementary questions to be lodged by members with the committee clerk by 5.00 pm within two business days following receipt the receipt of the hearing transcript.29 Members will be reminded by email of the deadline for lodging supplementary questions for each hearing. - 5.4 Supplementary questions will not be accepted after the deadline.
 Late questions may be lodged on the Questions and Answers paper in the House in the usual manner. - 5.5 Supplementary questions must be emailed to BudgetEstimates@parliament.nsw.gov.au.
-The subject line should specify the committee number, the hearing date, and the portfolio, eg: PC 5 22 August Attorney General. - Members should proofread questions prior to lodgement.
+The subject line should specify the committee number, the hearing date, and the portfolio, eg: 'PC 5 22 August Attorney General'. - 5.6 Members should proofread questions prior to lodgement.
 Unlike questions lodged through the House, questions will not be checked for typographical or grammatical errors before they are forwarded to the relevant minister.